 PUPA: 30--37mm.
 Deep mahogany brown, but otherwise resembling a short, slender Smerinthus ocellata pupa.
 Pupation occurs at the base of the hostplant or, more often, some distance away under a grass tussock, 2--3cm under the surface of the soil within an earthen cell.
 The overwintering stage.

 Larval hostplants.
 Unknown in China but elsewhere oligophagous on Populus and Salix.

 Mongolia: Hovd Prov.
 (30 km NNW Bulgan, River Bulgan and River Bayan, 1500m).

-Occurs throughout the central Palaearctic Region (Pittaway, 1993), from Turkey, Cyprus and Lebanon, east through Iraq, Iran, Afghanistan and northern Pakistan (Rafi et al., 2014), to Kashmir; thence north and northeast through Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan and Kazakhstan, to northwestern China (Xinjiang, Ningxia, Gansu) (Danner et al., 1998) and western Mongolia (Yakovlev, Ustyuzhanin & Doroshkin, 2005).
+Occurs throughout the central Palaearctic Region (Pittaway, 1993), from Turkey, Cyprus and Lebanon, east through Iraq, Iran, Afghanistan and northern Pakistan (Rafi et al., 2014), to Kashmir and Sikkim (Khan & Raina, 2017); thence north and northeast through Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan and Kazakhstan, to northwestern China (Xinjiang, Ningxia, Gansu) (Danner et al., 1998) and western Mongolia (Yakovlev, Ustyuzhanin & Doroshkin, 2005).
 Single specimens have been recorded from Israel (Eisenstein, 1984) and Kuwait (Pittaway, 1993).
 Reports of Smerinthus kindermannii from the Transbaikal area of Russia (Derzhavets, 1984) are probably misidentifications of the brown form eversmanni (Eversmann) of Callambulyx t. tatarinovii.

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Polycentric -- Syrian, Iranian and Turkestan refugia.